 Avoid them like the plague.
 How?
 It’s a piece of cake.
 You can be blind as a bat and still see that a story full of clichés will make a reader madder than a wet hen.
 Rule of thumb: Using clichés and idioms in your narrative draws attention to the unoriginal and overused phrases and away from your story.

 However, it is acceptable to use colloquialisms in your dialogue as part of character development or to add regional flair, but use them sparingly, y’all.
 Spend a little time creating your own unique turns of phrase that showcase your voice.
-Check this cliché list if you’re on the fence about the originality of your sparkling narrative gem.

 Any time you bring new characters into a scene, they need an introduction, but not the formal introduction you might think.
 Avoid defining your characters by their traits or personality.
 It locks them into a set mold in the eyes of the reader.